Ebuube/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 As mentioned before, NoSQL databases sometimes get closer to relational databases by allowing to be queried using the SQL syntax (like Cassandra and Hypertable); but databases are getting closer also the other way around, as relational databases themselves have started offering some document-based storage.

-A mature example of that is PostgreSQL’s “hstore” type, which allows to store JSON data in PostgreSQL, in a way that is queriable.
+A mature example of that is PostgreSQL’s `hstore` type, which allows to store JSON data in PostgreSQL, in a way that is queriable.
 Most recently, this has allowed PostgreSQL to have a certain leg up against their competition of open-source relational databases, because MySQL hasn’t been able to ship a similar feature yet, although they’re expected too (MySQL development has dramatically slowed down now that they belong to Oracle, which is a direct closed-source competitor; a few years ago, most MySQL contributors went ahead to create another open-source database called MariaDB, which never really became mainstream, so maybe there won’t ever be document-based storage in MySQL, actually).

 ## What NoSQL storage do I need?